MSc Clinical Pharmacy for Secondary and Tertiary Care (PgCert, PgDip)

-This module will enable you to develop and extend your research abilities and complete a substantial research project exploring a relevant aspect of clinical practice in secondary and tertiary care.
+This module will enable you to develop and extend your research abilities and complete a research project.

 An insight into teaching on your course

-A significant portion of your learning will take place in your workplace as you apply your acquired knowledge and skills to the care of your patients.
-There are a few days when you are asked to attend the university for study sessions and these are vital in providing support.
+A significant portion of learning activities will take place in your workplace as you apply your acquired knowledge and skills to the care of your patients.
+Students are expected to undertake approximately 8-10 hours per week of private study (which includes preparation for webinars and workshops, as well as completing assignments).

 How learning is monitored on your programme